What is the Waterfall Model?

 If you have recognized in my remarks that your projects are also running this way, it would be appropriate to consider carrying out Agile projects.

 By this, I mean to acquire an agile mindset.
 It is not about using specific tools or methods but the handling of the project in close cooperation between the teams and the business users.

 Ridiculous methods like the “Scaled Agile Framework” which has completely misunderstood the original idea of the agile mindset and is only one way to get money out of the pockets of solvent companies (keyword: “Certified SAFe® Agilist“).

-Adding additional layers of management, processes, and removing autonomy from teams is not really the original idea of agile development.
+Adding additional layers of management and processes and removing team autonomy is not the original idea of agile development.

 But certification is big business.
 Therefore we will continue to see creative “agile” solutions.

-I’m talking about dividing the project into small subtasks that are verified in close cooperation with the business users in order to detect undesirable developments early on.
+I’m talking about dividing the project into small subtasks verified in close cooperation with the business users to detect undesirable developments early on.
 Pieces that go live step by step.

-I am very surprised by how agile methods are currently modern again.
-I can still remember the beginnings of data warehousing: even if it wasn’t called “agile” at the time, but projects were handled with an agile mindset.
+I am astonished by how agile methods are currently modern again.
+I can still remember the beginnings of data warehousing: projects were handled with an agile mindset, even if it wasn’t called “agile”.

-Only through the enormous cost pressure waterfall became more and more dominant in data warehousing, because at the same time an extreme specialization of the project team members went along with it, whereby “seemingly” costs can be saved (developers are usually cheaper than project managers, etc.).
-We all know the story of outsourcing development to cheap locations and the disappointments that usually accompany it.
+The waterfall becomes more and more dominant in data warehousing through the enormous cost pressure.
+At the same time, an extreme specialization of the project team members went along with it, whereby “seemingly” costs can be saved (developers are usually cheaper than project managers, etc.).
+We all know the story of outsourcing development to cheap locations and the disappointments that typically accompany it.